rolldone/play-ansible/README.md

 - The code is intentionally small and easy to modify.
 Suggested next improvements: per-host CLI overrides, unit tests for merge behavior, and configurable list-merge semantics.

 ---

-If you want, I can also add a short LICENSE file and a `requirements.txt` listing `ansible-runner` and `PyYAML`.
-Tell me which and I will add them.